 Supporting child care providers & FAMILIES

-For nearly 40 years, Quality Care for Children (QCC) has worked to ensure Georgia’s infants and young children reach their full potential.
+For 40 years, Quality Care for Children (QCC) has worked to ensure Georgia’s infants and young children reach their full potential.
 QCC helps child care programs provide nutritious meals and educational care to young children so they are ready for success in school and helps parents access quality child care so that they can attend college or succeed in the workplace.
 Learn more →

 Why our work IS CRITICAL